zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Gretchen begins by saying to Hugh, “I thought you w ere going out with your girlfriend tonight.”
 “To go out with” someone means  to go somewhere such as a restaurant, a theater, or a park to have fun.
 “What  are you doing here watching television?”
 Gretchen asks.
 Hugh says, “She’s mad a t me,” meaning his girlfriend is mad at him.
 She’s feeling anger toward him.
 Usua lly this happens because you have done something wrong with your girlfriend.
 Tha t’s the way it works, guys.

 Gretchen says, “Why?”
 Why is she mad at you?
 Hugh s ays, “I forgot her birthday.”
 “To forget” means you don’t remember, an d if you don’t remember your girlfriend’s birthday, well, she won’t be your girl friend very long.
 Hugh says, “It” – meaning his girlfriend’s birthday, I believe – “was  last Tuesday and it completely slipped my mind.”
 For something “to slip (slip) you r mind” means to forget something or for something to be forgotten by accid ent.
 Of course, no one forgets something on purpose.
-“To slip your mind” i s just another way of saying “I forgot.”
+“To slip your mind” is just another way of saying “I forgot.”

 Hugh says, “I forgot to put a reminder on my calend ar.”
 A “reminder” (reminder) is something that helps you remember about somethin g or remember to do something.
 Nowadays, with our electronic calendars,  you can put a reminder on your calendar and when that day comes up, you will get some sort of message on your phone or on your computer.

 Hugh says that his girlfriend is “moping” (moping).
 “To mope” means to show that you are very sad or unhappy, or perhaps disappointe d with someone or with something.
 “To mope” means to go around with a sad face and perhaps not be very interested in doing anything.
 Young children, when they’re angry at their parents, sometimes like to mope.
-They walk around t he house like the world has ended.
+They walk around the house like the world has ended.

 Hugh says his girlfriend is moping and giving him “ the silent treatment.”
 Oh, the silent treatment.
 “The silent treatment” is when so meone doesn’t talk to you, when someone refuses to talk to you – someone who w ould normally talk to you like, say, your girlfriend.